 2. Top pages

-Your best-performing pages (the most viewed product page, the most commented blog post, etc.) are obviously doing something right: a heat map can help you understand what is working well, so you can replicate the success elsewhere.
+Your best-performing pages (the most viewed product page, the most commented blog post, etc.) are obviously doing something right: eye tracking with a heat map can help you understand what is working well, so you can replicate the success elsewhere.